Breaking down the Big 12 basketball race, each team's chances | NCAA.com

 Kansas State

-K-State's loss at KU on Monday was more about the Jayhawks remaining alive in the race than dooming the Wildcats' title chances.
+K-State's loss at KU on Feb.
+25 was more about the Jayhawks remaining alive in the race than dooming the Wildcats' title chances.
+Kansas' 64-49 win meant the Wildcats had a little more pressure on themselves.

-Still, Kansas' 64-49 win means the Wildcats have only a 1/2-game lead on Texas Tech and only a one-game lead on Kansas as the season winds down.

 The good news?
-The Wildcats have a very favorable schedule the rest of the way: home vs. Baylor, at TCU and home vs. Oklahoma.
-Win that and the Wildcats clinch at least a share of the title — and Kansas' streak will end.
+Since then, K-State beat Baylor and TCU to maintain its spot in a first-place tie.
+If the Wildcats beat Oklahoma on Saturday, they will end KU's streak — and clinch at least a tie.

 Texas Tech

-Lost in the whirlwind of a Kansas-or-Kansas State was the fact that Texas Tech is right there, too.
-Now they're more than "just there" after dismantling Kansas 91-62 on Saturday.
+Lost in the whirlwind of a Kansas-or-Kansas State battle was the fact that Texas Tech is right there, too.
+Now they're more than "just there" after dismantling Kansas 91-62, narrowly beating Oklahoma State on Feb.
+27 and earning dominant wins over TCU and Texas.

 The Red Raiders will bring their championship-caliber defense every game.
 The question is if Jarrett Culver and Co. can score enough.

 That hasn't been a problem of late though, as the Red Raiders have routed Kansas and short-handed Baylor (86-61) in back-to-back games.
-That's a big step toward the program winning its first regular-season conference title since 1996...when Texas Tech was in the Southwest Conference.
+And the wins didn't stop there, as Texas Tech has won eight in a row since losing at Kansas on February 2.

+If Texas Tech wins at Iowa State on Saturday, the Red Raiders clinch at least a share...and would end KU's streak.

 Kansas

-Kansas is only 2-7 on the road this season, a troubling number as the Jayhawks can't rely on Allen Fieldhouse the rest of the way.
-Of course Kansas did just that on Monday, as it beat leader K-State 64-49.
+Kansas is only 3-7 on the road this season, a troubling number as the Jayhawks can't rely on Allen Fieldhouse the rest of the way.
+Of course Kansas did just that last week, as it beat leader K-State 64-49.
 Bill Self is now 29-0 at home at KU on Big Monday.

-The Jayhawks are one game behind K-State, with the two rivals splitting the season series.
-Kansas will be favored in its last three games, but it will need both K-State and Texas Tech to slip up, as the Jayhawks are one back in the loss column to both.

-The growth of freshmen Ochai Agbaji and Devon Dotson will be key in the final three games.
+But even if Kansas beats both Oklahoma and Baylor to end the regular season, it would need both K-State and Texas Tech to lose on Saturday to earn a share of the title.
+Those are long odds.

 Baylor

-Remaining games: 4 (Feb.
-27 vs. Texas; March 2 at Kansas State; March 6 vs. Oklahoma State; March 9 at Kansas)
+Remaining games: 2 (March 6 vs. Oklahoma State; March 9 at Kansas)

+Baylor was in contention for much of the season, but the Bears can't catch either K-State or Texas Tech in the standings.

 Iowa State

-Remaining games: 3 (March 2 at Texas; March 6 at West Virginia; March 9 vs. Texas Tech)
+Remaining games: 2 (March 6 at West Virginia; March 9 vs. Texas Tech)

+Iowa State's title hopes faded after dropping three games out with four recently.
+But the Cyclones could play spoiler and upset Texas Tech on Saturday.
+That could cost Texas Tech at least a share of the Big 12 crown.

 The Bottom Line